 Established in 2003, the mission of Arts Reach is to offer school children experience and education through live performances of various arts genre.

-Arts Reach is designed to provide entertaining performances with cultural and racial diversity.
-This project is unique because it is run in collaboration with the college's award winning academic course, Soundings, as well as collaborating with Castleton students in researching and writing some of the curriculum guides provided to teachers.
+Arts Reach is designed to provide area school children entertaining performances with cultural and racial diversity.
+This project is unique because it is run in collaboration with the university’s award winning academic course, Soundings, as well as collaborating with Castleton students in researching and writing some of the curriculum guides provided to teachers.

-There is no admission charge, but reservations must be made in advance by calling Jess Cowden at (802) 468-1258.
+There is no admission charge, but reservations must be made in advance by calling Ashley Haggerty at (802) 468-1227.

 Arts Reach performances are not open to the general public unless noted.